Cray-HPE/docs-csm/operations/configuration_management/VCS_Branching_Strategy.md

 ## VCS Branching Strategy

 Individual products import configuration content \(Ansible plays, roles, and more\) into a repository in the Version Control Service \(VCS\) through their installation process.
-Typically, this repository is of the follow form and exists in the cray organization in Gitea:
+Typically, this repository is of the following form and exists in the `cray` organization in VCS:

 ```bash
 [product name]-config-management